Azure/bicep-types-az/generated/apimanagement/microsoft.apimanagement/2019-12-01-preview/types.md

 ### Properties
 * **allowTracing**: bool: Determines whether tracing can be enabled
 * **createdDate**: string (ReadOnly): Subscription creation date.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
-* **displayName**: string (Required): Subscription name.
+* **displayName**: string {minLength: 1, maxLength: 100} (Required): Subscription name.
 * **endDate**: string (ReadOnly): Date when subscription was cancelled or expired.
 The setting is for audit purposes only and the subscription is not automatically cancelled.
 The subscription lifecycle can be managed by using the `state` property.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
 * **expirationDate**: string (ReadOnly): Subscription expiration date.
 The setting is for audit purposes only and the subscription is not automatically expired.
 The subscription lifecycle can be managed by using the `state` property.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
 * **notificationDate**: string (ReadOnly): Upcoming subscription expiration notification date.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
 * **ownerId**: string: User (user id path) for whom subscription is being created in form /users/{userId}
-* **primaryKey**: string: Primary subscription key.
+* **primaryKey**: string {minLength: 1, maxLength: 256}: Primary subscription key.
 If not specified during request key will be generated automatically.
 * **scope**: string (Required): Scope like /products/{productId} or /apis or /apis/{apiId}.
-* **secondaryKey**: string: Secondary subscription key.
+* **secondaryKey**: string {minLength: 1, maxLength: 256}: Secondary subscription key.
 If not specified during request key will be generated automatically.
 * **startDate**: string (ReadOnly): Subscription activation date.
 The setting is for audit purposes only and the subscription is not automatically activated.
 The subscription lifecycle can be managed by using the `state` property.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
 * **state**: 'active' | 'cancelled' | 'expired' | 'rejected' | 'submitted' | 'suspended': Initial subscription state.
 If no value is specified, subscription is created with Submitted state.
 Possible states are * active – the subscription is active, * suspended – the subscription is blocked, and the subscriber cannot call any APIs of the product, * submitted – the subscription request has been made by the developer, but has not yet been approved or rejected, * rejected – the subscription request has been denied by an administrator, * cancelled – the subscription has been cancelled by the developer or administrator, * expired – the subscription reached its expiration date and was deactivated.
 * **stateComment**: string (ReadOnly): Optional subscription comment added by an administrator.